 Vehicle collisions can be traumatic.
 So much is happening, and you may not know what you need to do.
-Keep this pamphlet in your vehicle just in case you find yourself in a vehicle collision.
+Bookmark this SR-1 report on your mobile device just in case you find yourself in a vehicle collision.

 When You See a Vehicle Collision